tagspaces/documentation/docs/dev/external-config.md

     lastModified: "",
     fileSize: "",
     searchBoxing: "location", // other possible values are 'folder' or 'global'
-    searchType: "fussy", // other possible values are 'semistrict' or 'strict'
+    searchType: "fuzzy", // other possible values are 'semistrict' or 'strict'
     forceIndexing: true, // re-index the current location before performing the search
     currentDirectory: "/home/username/Documents",
     fileTypes: ["md", "mdown", "txt", "html"], // a list of file extensions